 There are several ways one can extract calendula's various medicinal properties.

-for internal use we can prepare calendula in form of tincture (extract of the plant in alcohol), calming tea (extract its calming properties in hot water) or capsules.
+If you intend to use its power internally you want to make a tincture (extract of the plant in alcohol), calming tea (extract its calming properties in hot water) or capsules.

 Similar healing effect to calendula oil has ribwort plantain oil that is often used for bruises, wounds, eczema or other skin inflammations.